-Often named one of the most haunted cities in America, Portland, Oregon, is spilling over with spirits and haunts that could sway even the most skeptical minds.
+Often named one of the most haunted cities in America, Portland, OR, is spilling over with spirits and haunts that could sway even the most skeptical minds.

 A private home in North Portland was the scene of a murder/suicide two days before Christmas in 1973.
 Billy Hood violently attacked his wife, Marles Ann, who had fled to the Hood Residence to escape her abusive husband.
 He killed Marles and himself in the house, sparing their five children.

-Formerly the Merchant Hotel, today’s visitors can stop by for a slice of pizza served in a joint that also hosts one of Portland's most notorious spirits, Nina.
+Formerly the Merchant Hotel, Old Town Pizza & Brewing also hosts one of Portland's most notorious spirits, Nina.
 A former saloon character and lady of the evening who hung around with shady underworld figures, Nina eventually ratted some of them out.

 What is it about ghost stories and hotels that seem to go hand-in-hand?
 A good scare in a hotel, or the mention of ghosts roaming its halls, seems to provide instant street cred and lure in curious guests anxious to explore the haunts up close.

 Visited any real haunted houses or live in a spooky city?
 We'd love to hear about it!
-Share your favorite haunts in the comments below or tag @AptGuide on Twitter.
+Share your favorite haunts in the comments below!